uraimo/SwiftyGPIO/README.md

 </p>

-Built to be used esclusively on Linux ARM Boards with GPIOs (RaspberryPi, BeagleBone, CHIP, etc...)
+Built to be used esclusively on **Linux ARM Boards** with GPIOs (RaspberryPi, BeagleBone, Tegra, CHIP, etc...)

 ## Installation